 conclusions

-Conjunctivitis in infants responds well to treatment.
-The main thing is to consult a doctor on time and start treatment.
+Conjunctivitis in infants is highly treatable.
+The main thing is to see a doctor in time and start treatment.
 This will prevent the occurrence of complications, which will then be very difficult to cure.

-What other symptoms there are in children with conjunctivitis will tell.
+He will tell you what other symptoms there are in children with conjunctivitis.